swinglejohn/GitBranchSyncer/README.md

 - Runs as a daemon process in the background
 - Monitors a branch and pulls new commits
 - Checks for updates every 5 seconds
-- Allows for multiple instances running at once (managed by PID)
+- Allows for multiple instances running at once for different repos (managed by PID)
 - Fast-forward only pulls to prevent conflicts (stops on failure to pull)
 - Log all activities to ~/.gitbranchsyncer/logs/gitbranchsyncer.log